 People experiencing homelessness in these figures correspond to people ‘sleeping rough’ and do not take into account most of the sheltered homeless population.

-It should be mentioned that these numbers are not really comparable to those presented for the US above: the definitions and measurement instruments are somewhat different.
+NB.
+The figures for the UK are not really comparable to those presented for the US above: the definitions and measurement instruments are somewhat different.
 Below we explore the issue of cross-country comparability across OECD countries in more detail.

-# Counts of homeless people in OECD countries
+Homeless people in OECD countries

 The OECD Affordable Housing Database presents a collection of available statistics on homelessness in member countries, in line with definitions used in the corresponding national surveys.
 Estimates, in most cases, correspond to point-in-time estimates.